JaeyounJuniperK/KIM-Data-Science-Portfolio/README.md

 # KIM-Data-Science-Portfolio
 This repository is for data science projects required for the Introduction to Data Science course and will be updated accordingly.

-1. Portfolio Update #1: Interactive Palmers Penguins Dataset This streamlit app displays the Palmers Penguins dataset and allows filtering the data interactively.
+## 1. Portfolio Update #1: Interactive Palmers Penguins Dataset
+This streamlit app displays the Palmers Penguins dataset and allows filtering the data interactively.
 User can filter data by species, island, and bill length.

-2. Portfolio Update #2: Beijing Olympic Medalist Tidy Data
+## 2. Portfolio Update #2: Beijing Olympic Medalist Tidy Data
-## **Tidy Data Project**
 The notebook aims to demonstrate how to import, tidy, and visualize data from the [**2008 Summer Olympic Games**](https://edjnet.github.io/OlympicsGoNUTS/2008/).
 It walks through the process of reshaping the original dataset (which is in a wide format) into a long format that adheres to the principles of tidy data.
 This transformation makes the data easier to filter, group, and analyze using the Pandas library.

 **What is Tidy Data**